mozilla/openbadger/docs/api.md

 * `404`: Unknown claim code.
 * `400 Bad Request`: Missing or invalid parameters.

+## GET `/v2/unclaimed/evidence`
+Return an evidence item of an unclaimed claim code.

+### Request Parameters
+* **code**: The unclaimed claimcode.
+* **n**: The evidence item number to retrieve.
+0 is the first evidence item, 1 is the second, and so on.

+### Response Codes
+* `200`: Returns the evidence data with the appropriate mime type set.
+* `404`: Unknown claim code or evidence item number.
+* `400 Bad Request`: Missing or invalid parameters.

 ## POST `/v2/claim`
 Claim a badge via claim code.

+Note that this will destroy any temporary evidence associated with it, so be sure to retrieve it if needed beforehand.

 ### Request Parameters
 * **email**: The email address of the user to award the badge to.